hdijkema/espocrm-hookedformulas/README.md

 # espocrm-hookedformulas
-Creates more formulas possibilities for EspoCRM
+A module that creates more formula possibilities for EspoCRM

 * [Introduction](#n1)
 * [Simple example](#n2)